ericsonga/APCSAReview/_sources/Unit2-Using-Objects/Exercises.rst

    :answer_d: Woo Woo Hoo Hoo
    :correct: c
    :feedback_a: 'Woo Hoo' is what gets passed to someOtherFunc()
-   :feedback_b: First prints 'Woo ' then 'Hoo ' then the appended "Woo Hoo"
+   :feedback_b: 'Woo ' gets printed first.
-   :feedback_c: First prints 'Woo ' then 'Hoo ' then the appended "Woo Hoo"
+   :feedback_c: We first print 'Woo ' then 'Hoo ' then the appended "Woo Hoo"
-   :feedback_d: 'Woo ' gets printed first, then the 'Hoo ' from the second return
+   :feedback_d: 'Woo ' gets printed first, then the 'Hoo ' from someOtherFunc().

    What is the output of the following code?